Research & Development

 Reconstruction of offshore wind metrics using data-driven methods

-• Use of statistical and machine learning models to estimate offshore wind metrics from onshore measurements and numerical models outputs
+• Exploration of statistical and machine-learning approaches for estimating offshore wind metrics from onshore measurements and numerical model outputs

 Conclusion